An Incredible Weekend in Liverpool Everyone Will Love Including Vegans

 Tip: if you can’t get on the free tunnel tour, head over to the Central Library.
 Unlock the secret written in the approaching tiles to the library, and enjoy the Cyclops in the Woods book in the Oak Room.
 This section of the library, on the other side of the round Picton room, shines with antiquarian books and Audubon masterpieces any booklover will drool over.

-Here’s a visual of where you’ll go for Day 1.
+Here’s a visual of where you’ll go for Day 1 of your weekend getaway in Liverpool.
 Although it shows a car route, you can absolutely do this via the bus/train/ferry option with a bit of walking.

 The Beatles on Your Own

 Once you’ve finished exploring Liverpool’s underground, you cannot miss its Beatles history.
 You’ll want to sign up for any of the walking tours to get the most out of their impact on the growth of Liverpool.
 We signed up for a guruwalk with Jimmy; he traipsed us all over town for over 4 hours while imitating John’s voice and playing the ukulele.
 If you don’t have time, make your own tour by following this path of the highlights.